 With that qualifier out of the way, let me get on with what I have been thinking about.
 Every day, in so many ways, I am reminded of the loss of civility, good manners, respect for others, and numerous other elements of what I, as a child, learned in church on Sundays.
 Now, I don’t mean the church, of any denomination, had an active role in the loss of good manners and appropriate behavior.
 Many a sermon has been preached about love and respect for our neighbors and humankind.
 But, there has been a specific approach, and in some cases, encouragement, to weaken the importance of Sunday in our lives.

 Do you remember Sunday?
 The day of rest, the day we celebrate the Lord finishing the creation of the world?
-Sundays, when you spent time with your family, dressed up for church and skipped soccer, football or any other non-faith based activity often scheduled for 10:00 am on Sunday morning.
+Sundays, when you spent time with your family, dressed up for church and skipped soccer, football or any other non-faith based activity often scheduled for 10:00 am on Sunday.
 When we started to skip dressing up on Sundays and the family Sunday meal that followed, we lost more than a dress code and overeating.
 We lost a sense of respect for tradition and ritual.
 When we started making Sunday observances casual, it proved to be a slippery slope.

-I am sure there are those who will read this and suggest that I am a terrible snob.
+I am sure some will read this and suggest that I am a terrible snob.
 After all, the notion that you went to be “seen” at church is not that far behind us.
 I am also aware that congregations are shrinking and that churches are having difficulty keeping pews full.
-Why shouldn’t we make it a more relaxed place where worshippers attend in sweatpants, jeans or other similarly casual attire?
+Why shouldn’t we make it a more relaxed place where worshippers attend in sweatpants, jeans, or other similarly casual attire?
 I would argue that my position is not about status.
 In my work over the years, I’ve met people with far less than I have been blessed with, but they always had a Sunday Best outfit.
 A dress or dress pants and a clean shirt that only got worn on Sundays.
 It would never have occurred to families I have met in places like Appalachia not to dress for church.
 I have seen women in South America walk on their knees, wearing their best mantillas to pray at a basilica while worrying about their next meal.
 These people, and many of us before the casual revolution, dressed for church services to honor God, to show respect, not to show off.

 Not everyone dresses so casually, as to shock me, but here are some of the time-worn rules from my childhood that appear to be gone.